When snakes strike, lives shatter - Journal du Cameroun

 On June 15, 2015, four-year-old Chepchirchir Kiplagat’s life changed forever.
-Bitten by a snake as she slept, she permanently lost the use of the right side of her body.
+Bitten by a snake as she slept, she permanently lost the use of the left side of her body.

 Sleeping beside her on a mattress on the floor of their modest, mud-walled home, Chepchirchir’s two-year-old sister Scholar was also bitten.